open-contracting/sample-data/flat-template/README.md

 ## Maintenance

 This assumes that the `standard` repository and this repository have the same parent directory on your system, and that the `standard` repository is checked out to the latest tag.
-Install Flatten Tool, change into this repository's directory, and run:
+Install Flatten Tool, change to this repository's directory, and run:

 ```shell
 flatten-tool create-template --truncation-length 5 --no-deprecated-fields --schema=../standard/schema/release-schema.json -o flat-template/template --root-id=ocid --main-sheet-name releases